Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 This post contains affiliate links.
 Please read our disclosure policy.

 Breakfast will be a treat with a homemade whole wheat bagel!
-This whole grain bagel recipe is easy to make and creates beautifully soft and chewy bagels every time.
+This bagel recipe with freshly milled flour is easy to make and creates beautifully soft and chewy bagels every time.

 Whole grain bagels assembled on a piece of brown parchment paper.